Studying online

 Lectures: 2 hours per week

-Laboratory classes: 6 hours per semester
+Laboratory classes: up to 4 hours per semester

 • The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.